Arnold Diffusion in Multi-Dimensional Convex Billiards: Billiard Trajectories Near the Boundary

 Using this together with \eqref{eq_lemmaprelim3},

 From \eqref{eq_lemmaprelim1}, \eqref{eq_innerprodissqrt}, \eqref{eq_innerprodrelation}, and \eqref{eq_innerprodrelation2} we get

 which completes the proof of the lemma. \end{proof}

 \begin{remark} Equation \eqref{eq_lemmaprelim2} implies that the billiard map is approximated up to order $\tau^2$ by the time-$\tau$ shift of the geodesic flow.
 Equation \eqref{eq_lemmaprelim1}, however, implies that the $u$-derivative of $\tau$ is unbounded as $\| u \|$ tends to 1.
 Therefore the approximation of the billiard map by a time shift of the geodesic flow is only good in the $C^0$ topology, which is not enough to use the theory of Fenichel.
-However, if we consider $\tau$ as a variable rather than a function and consider the billiard map as a function of $x, u$, and $\tau$, then it is real-analytic, and the estimates contained in Lemma \ref{lemma_preliminary} hold in the $C^r$-topology for any finite $r$. \end{remark}
+However, if we scale up $\tau$ by dividing by a small constant $\tau_* >0$ and consider it as a variable $z$ rather than a function, normalise $u$ to have norm 1 (i.e. let $w = \| u \|^{-1} u$), and consider the billiard map as a function of $x, w$, and $z$, then it is real-analytic and near to the identity by \eqref{eq_lemmaprelim1} and \eqref{eq_lemmaprelim4}, and estimates similar to those contained in Lemma \ref{lemma_preliminary} hold in the $C^r$-topology for any finite $r$ with respect to the new constant small parameter $\tau_*$.
+This process is carried out in the next section - see the change of coordinates \eqref{eq_rescaledvariables}. \end{remark}